 Our MOREhedges packs include a variety of shrub species to ensure your hedgerow is biodiverse and wildlife friendly.
 The mixes vary in each region, but all include a high proportion of hawthorn and a mixture of 5 or 6 other hedgerow species.

 MOREhedges funding also includes a tree species to be planted within the hedgerow and allowed to grow to full height.
-These trees are supplied for planting every 6m and are an important wildlife habitat.
-As part of your application you will be able to choose the tree species of your choice from a list including English oak, sessile oak, silver birch, rowan, hornbeam and wild cherry.
+These trees are supplied in bundles of 25 or 50 for planting approximately every 6m along your hedge and are an important wildlife habitat.
+As part of your application you will be able to choose tree species from a list including English oak, sessile oak, silver birch, rowan, hornbeam and wild cherry.

 Learn more about some of the trees we supply in our guide to 31 native tree species.